Engineered Hardwood Flooring

 ENJOY HARDWOOD’S TIMELESS BEAUTY IN MORE AREAS OF YOUR HOME.

 Engineered hardwood flooring has a layered construction.
 The top of each plank is 100% wood, available in a variety of species and on-trend styles.
-The core is 5 to 7 layers of plywood, crisscrossed and bonded together.
+Engineered hardwood with a plywood core is 5 to 7 layers of plywood, crisscrossed and bonded together.
 On the bottom is another layer of wood.
 Engineered hardwood with a Densitek™ Core is constructed with a 100% natural wood veneer top, Densitek™ core and 100% wood bottom.

 This layered construction brings additional stability to engineered hardwood, making it less likely to expand and shift from environmental changes—and more appropriate for basements and other challenging installations.